DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-3-induction-tutor-materials.md

 The purpose of the sessions will be to:

 - develop understanding of how practice can consolidate and develop knowledge, within lessons and over time
-- recap the roles of memory and schemas in learning (knowledge developed in module 2) and how practice can support both
+- recap the roles of memory and schemas in learning and how practice can support both
 - consider how they can plan in regular opportunities for practice
 - be able to identify a range of approaches that can be used within lessons